eurostat/ecobackcast/README.md

 ecobackcast
 ===========

-Experimental tools for back-casting principal European Economic indicators.
+Experimental tools for back-casting principal European Economic Indicators.
 ---

 **About**